ast-grep/ast-grep.github.io/website/guide/api-usage/performance-tip.md

 ## Prefer `findInFiles` when possible

-If you have a lot of files to parse and want to maximize your programs' performance, ast-grep's language object provides a `findInFiles` function that parses multiple files and searches relevant nodes in parallel Rust threads.
+If you have a lot of files to parse and want to maximize your programs' performance, ast-grep provides a `findInFiles` function that parses multiple files and searches relevant nodes in parallel Rust threads.

 APIs we showed above all require parsing code in Rust and pass the `SgRoot` back to JavaScript.
 This incurs foreign function communication overhead and only utilizes the single main JavaScript thread.